 The aim of the Drum dance is to push the edge of our collective consciousness and to call in supernatural help in this time of planetary crisis.
-It brings many blessings.
+It brings many blessings to the dancers and to the Earth.

-We’ll start the ceremony with a sweatlodge on the Friday afternoon and then start dancing in the evening.
-There’ll be rounds of dancing and resting through Saturday and some more on Sunday morning.
+We’ll start the ceremony with a sweat lodge on the Saturday afternoon and then start dancing in the evening.
+There’ll be rounds of dancing and resting through Sunday and some more on Monday morning.
 We’ll complete with a drum blessing, glass of water and a feast.

 Sounds easy?
 Dancers are invited to go without food and water through the dance.
 No talking either.
 But lots of inspiration from Spirit, lots of re-sourcing from Source, lots of connection between you, the personal self, and You, the Infinite Self.
 The aim is to enter a deeply visionary state through this giveaway dance.
 This is empowering and deeply transformative for individual and collective consciousness.